 Welcome to my ‘International’ Kitchen.
 I am Indu and I currently live in Connecticut, USA with my loving husband and two wonderful kids.
-I work as a health economist/researcher but I have always been very passionate about cooking.
+I am a pharmacist and worked as a health economist/researcher for 15 plus years.
+In January 2017 I decided to quit my stressful job and follow a healthy and stress free lifestyle in order to manage my RA.

-I started this blog to document traditional Kerala recipes that are mainly recipes I learnt from my amma.
-Sadly my amma is no more physically with us and this blog was a way to keep her and her recipes alive always.
-My husband and I also love to experiment with a lot of other cuisines too, you can see all kinds of foods in our kitchen.
-You will find all kinds of delicious recipes here!
+I started this blog in 2014 to document traditional Kerala recipes that are mainly recipes that I have learnt from my amma.
+My amma is no more physically with us and this blog was a way to keep her and her recipes alive always.
+My husband and I also love to experiment with a lot of other cuisines too, so you can see all kinds of foods in our kitchen.
 My blog has really continued to evolve since I first started blogging in 2014.
 Of late I really strive to use natural and healthful ingredients as far as possible.
-Of course having young kids at home means to allow for some occasional indulgences 🙂

-I was diagnosed with Rheumatoid Arthritis (RA) in the summer of 2015 with the disease affecting my hands, shoulders and knees.
+I was diagnosed with severe Rheumatoid Arthritis (RA) in the summer of 2015 with the disease affecting my hands, shoulders and knees.
+All of a sudden I went from active, ‘super’ mom to someone who needed help with even the littlest of things!
+Read more of my struggle with RA in this story – This is my FIGHT.
 I am currently taking immunosuppressant medications to control my symptoms but I am also actively following dietary and lifestyle changes to help control the disease.
-Being a pharmacist I am well aware of the side effects of these medications and so I really would like to control my disease by eliminating all inflammatory foods, eating anti-inflammatory foods and through lifestyle changes like yoga and exercise.
+Being a pharmacist I am well aware of the side effects of the RA medications and so I would like to control my disease by eliminating all inflammatory foods, eating anti-inflammatory foods and through lifestyle changes like yoga and exercise.
 Although this disease has made everything harder for me, I continue to cook, bake and blog with the help of my supportive husband and children.
 I hope to motivate all other RA patients who have similar interests in cooking and baking as me to ‘remain positive and keep at it’.

 - all processed foods, including refined sugar and flour, dairy, gluten, nightshades (tomato, peppers, eggplant and potato), nuts AND all grains